 Like many pharmaceutical products, Ambien is an effective treatment for sleep disorders when it is used properly and pursuant to a prescribing physician’s recommendations.
-Ambien, shares a few less favorable traits with other pharmaceutical products, the most significant of which is a risk of addiction or dependence.
+Ambien, shares a few less favorable traits with other prescription drugs, the most significant of which is a risk of addiction or dependence.
 A physician may prescribe Ambien for a short period of time (typically less than four weeks) to help a person who is suffering from insomnia or for assistance in sleeping during lengthy intercontinental plane rides.
 A person who uses Ambien regularly for more than four weeks, however, will start down a path of Ambien addiction.

 Getting Help for an Ambien Addiction

 The first step toward getting help for an Ambien addiction problem is to recognize and acknowledge that a problem exists.
 Most Ambien users will not realize or appreciate their growing dependence on the drug to help them get to sleep.
 Ambien typically starts to have sleep-inducing effects within thirty minutes after a person first takes it.
 Ambien addicts may not experience any sleepiness for up to ninety minutes after taking the drug because their metabolisms have built up a significant tolerance to it.
 As that tolerance continues to build, an Ambien addict will experience confusion and disorientation after taking the drug, but it will no longer have solid effects in helping the addict get to sleep.
 In its deepest form, Ambien addiction is characterized by both psychological and physical cravings for the drug.
 Prescribing physicians have become increasingly aware of Ambien addiction risks and will refuse to continue Ambien prescriptions if they suspect that their patients have developed addictions.
 When those addicted patients are no longer able to get Ambien through legitimate prescriptions, their addiction drives them to seek supplies from friends or illegal street-level sources.